 Excessive exposure to cold, damp weather should also be avoided.
 Keep children wrapped up and warm during the winter months.
 Warm, cooked food such as soups, jacket potatoes and rice are ideal.

-In order to help prevent break out of eczema, use an effective topical cream such as Dermaved to help draw out the heat from the affected area and soothe the inflamed skin.
+In order to help dry or irritated skin, use an effective topical cream such as Dermaved to soothe the inflamed skin.
 Dermaved is safe and gentle enough to use to help prevent nappy rash, red cheeks and cradle cap, which can also occur due to excess Ama.
 Dermaved is also useful to soothe sore nipples provided it is washed off before breastfeeding.
-It is gentle on baby skin and safe to use to soothe insect bites, burns and cuts and as well as after-sun care.
+It is gentle on baby skin and completely safe to use.

 Dermaved sensitive cream is like a little hug for dry and sensitive skin, smoothing its way over dry patches leaving skin feeling cool and soft.
 All the gentle kindness your skin needs.
 Harness the power of the rain forest to restore the balance and moisture of your skin.